3lialka3bee/disctopia-c2/README.md

 ## What is Disctopia?

-Disctopia is an open source Python Discord Bot that works as a backdoor that you can control from a Discord server.
+Disctopia is an source Python Discord Bot that works as a backdoor that you can control from a Discord server.
 It uses the **Discord API** to communicate between the agent and the Discord server.

 ## How does it work?